nikogura/nikogura.com/NikOguraResumeShortForm.md

 * Designed and taught internal training curriculum for the technology, disciplines, and cultural concepts that come under the heading of DevOps.

-Technologies: Puppet, Linux, Java, Ruby
+Technologies: Puppet, Linux, Java, Ruby, VmWare

 #### Wells Fargo - Minneapolis, MN - Sr. Software Engineer - 2014